 This is where you list the job description your hiring for.
 The posting editor is WYSIWYG based, which means you can add bold or italics to your text or add bullet points and indents.

 Note: Be careful if you’re cutting and pasting directly from Microsoft Word as it may alter your formatting in ways you didn’t intend.
-We suggest pasting to a plain text editor and then copying and pasting it into Hire from there for best results.
+We suggest pasting to a plain text editor and then copying and pasting it into Applicant Tracking from there for best results.

 This drop down lets you either associate your current job post to an existing Category you’ve already set up or you can create a new one.